The coffee roasting trend

 Another factor is waste.
 You get the same amount of coffee, 6 ounces every single time when you use coffee pods, while many people, brewing coffee from coffee beans, make far too much coffee and wind up throwing perhaps 25 percent of it away.

-Is coffee from coffee pods easier to make
+Is coffee from coffee pods more leisure to make

 Most definitely.
-The vast amount of difference is in the grinding process.
+The vast difference is in the grinding process.
 Coffee from beans must be ground down in a coffee grinder.
-In addition, traditional methods such as a french press take 2 to 4 minutes. with attention need to be paid to each step of the coffee-making process.
+In addition, traditional methods such as a French press take 2 to 4 minutes.
+Attention needs to be paid to each step of the coffee-making process.

-With a coffee pod and an automatic coffee machine, you simply pour the water in, add the coffee pod and as the TV commercials use to say, "set it and forget."
+With a coffee pod and an automatic coffee machine, you simply pour the water in, add the coffee pod, and, as the TV commercials used to say, "set it and forget."

-You may not get your coffee that much quicker, but that's a few minutes you can concentrate on something else like scrambling some eggs or cooking bacon.
+You may get your coffee less quickly, but that's a few minutes you can concentrate on something else, like scrambling some eggs or cooking bacon.

 Of course, that's the million-dollar question, and we'd have to say it depends.

-Coffee, immediately after it's roasted makes the best coffee.
-But many coffees, after they have been roasted, sit in a bag for one to two weeks before they are sold.
+The best coffee is roasted immediately after it's roasted.
+However, many coffees, after they have been roasted, sit in a bag for one to two weeks before they are sold.

-Coffee made for coffee pods is immediately ground and then sealed for freshness.
-Therefore, there is a strong argument that ounce by ounce, coffee made from a coffee pod may indeed be fresher than coffee made from ground coffee.
+Coffee made from coffee pods is immediately ground and then sealed for freshness.
+Therefore, there is a strong argument that ounce by ounce, coffee made from a coffee pod is fresher than coffee made from ground coffee.

 Of course, the coffee may vary, and the beans and blend used to roast the beans may be of superior quality.
 But discounting the bean quality, the coffee in coffee pods is every bit as fresh if not fresher than a pound of coffee you buy from a local roaster.